Pop0p/au-suivant-et-vite/README.md

 - Slide down a slope and avoide obstacles
 - Jump to the rhythm of the music
 - Player has a few seconds to find an hidden target in a crowded scene
+- The game consists of scaring a hunter to shoot targets in the air